jareddonovan/creative-coding/docs/tutorials/tut07/index.md

 ## Moving the Drawing Coordinates

-It is often necessary to be able to control how Processing's coordinate system works.
+It is often necessary to be able to control how p5js's coordinate system works.
 We will use the transformation functions for this:
 * [`translate()`][2] moves the `(0, 0)` point to the left, right, up or down.
 * [`rotate()`][3] rotates the x and y drawing axes